 The pain an addict’s family members experience deserves to be recognized.
-At Design for Recovery, we provide sober living homes for families for recovery in Los Angeles.
-We understand that recovery from an addiction involves more than merely helping a person with a substance use disorder.
-It is a process that involves the whole family.
+At Design for Recovery, we offer sober living homes Los Angeles that provide support for families in recovery.
+We recognize that addiction recovery involves more than just the individual with the substance use disorder; it’s a process that affects the whole family.

 Addiction, A Family Disease